MrEnder0/PhantomChat/README.md

 # PhantomChat
-A secret messaging web app written in Flask.
+A messaging web app written in Flask.

 # Plans